sharovatov/teamlead/articles/github-effect_en.md

 I post articles on GitHub for myself and the community, so there’s no threat to my curiosity.

-Also as I’m aware that my articles will be seen by people, I’m ashamed to write low-quality content, where ‘low quality’ I define as ‘not argumented well enough’.
+Also, as I’m aware that people will see my articles, I’m ashamed to write low-quality content, where ‘low quality’ I define as ‘not reasonable/rational enough’.

-A good feedback loop emerges naturally — more ‘I didn’t get your point’ comments I receive, more I wish to reformulate the arguments or support them better with scientific proofs.
+A good feedback loop emerges naturally — the more ‘I didn’t get your point’ comments I receive, the more I wish to reformulate the arguments or support them better with scientific proofs.

 ## Discussions time is saved